Americana (2023 film): Plot

 Lefty and Penny follow Mandy to Wyoming, where Mandy, having nowhere else to go, returns to her father Hiram's well-armed wooded compound.
 Hiram is revealed to be a radical patriarch who treats his wife and daughters as servants and allows Mandy to stay with him only if she abides by his house rules, to which she reluctantly agrees.
-Meanwhile, Cal encounters a militant local Native American group led by a Marxist radical named Ghost Eye, and attempts to convince them that he is Sitting Bull's reincarnation, in the process revealing the location of the ghost shirt.
-The group, eager to retrieve the Ghost Shirt from non-Native hands and return it to their tribe, leave for Wyoming with Cal in tow.
+Cal encounters a militant local Native American group led by a Marxist radical named Ghost Eye and attempts to convince them that he is Sitting Bull's reincarnation, in the process revealing the location of the ghost shirt.
+The group, eager to retrieve the Ghost Shirt from non-Native hands and return it to their people, leave for Wyoming with Cal in tow.
 Once they arrive there, one of their members strikes Penny Jo and they take her hostage as a bargaining chip.

 At the Starr compound, Lefty tries to spy on the house but is shot and mortally wounded by Hiram.
 The Native American radical group arrives minutes later and begin shooting arrows into the house, killing Hiram and other Starr men while Mandy convinces her mother and sisters to arm themselves and fight back.
 After the Starr women kill the rest of the men in the compound, both the women and the Native American sides agree to a ceasefire.
 Mandy reveals to the gang that she has arranged for Roy to pick up the ghost shirt at the compound.
 Mandy and Ghost Eye strike a deal to ambush and kill Roy, allowing Mandy to procure his money and Ghost Eye to retrieve the ghost shirt.

-At nightfall, Roy Lee arrives at the compound, but the plan goes awry when he notices a still-alive Lefty and attempts to shoot him.
-Penny Jo, in an attempt to save Lefty, fires her gun to distract Roy Lee, in the process accidentally reveals the gang's presence.
-This results in a Western style standoff between Roy Lee, the Native Group, and the Starr women.
-Eventually a shootout breaks out, during which Mandy is wounded and the entire Native American group is killed except for Ghost Eye, who gains the upper hand and ultimately kills Roy Lee himself.
+At nightfall, Roy Lee arrives at the compound but the plan goes awry when he notices Lefty, still alive and attempts to shoot him.
+Penny Jo, to save Lefty, fires her gun to distract Roy Lee, in the process accidentally reveals the gang's presence.
+This results in a Western style standoff between Roy Lee, the Native Group and the Starr women.
+Eventually a shootout begins during which Mandy is wounded and the Native American group is killed except for Ghost Eye, who gains the upper hand and kills Roy Lee.
 In the chaos, Penny Jo retrieves Roy's money and splits it between her and Mandy's family before fleeing with Lefty and Cal, who now has the Ghost Shirt.
-Mandy, meanwhile, is taken to the hospital by her mother and sisters.
+Mandy is taken to the hospital by her mother and sisters.